boxine/rasterprynt/README.md

 At the moment, the tape width is fixed at 18mm and the quality as high, but patches are always welcome.

+## Installation

+As a depency, depend on the PyPi package `rasterprynt`.
+To install dependencies for a command-line installation, type

+	$ pip install -r requirements.txt

+## Command Line Usage

+All functionality is available as a command-line program, like this:

+   $ python -m rasterprynt 192.168.1.123 img1.png img2.jpg img1.png --top-margin 10

-## Usage
+## Library Usage

-The main method is `rasterprynt.print`, which takes a list of images.
+The main method is `rasterprynt.prynt`, which takes a list of images.
 Cuts will be inserted in between the images.

     import rasterprynt

-    from Pillow import Image
+    from PIL import Image

-    img = Pillow.open('image.png')
+    img = PIL.open('image.png')
-    data = rasterprynt.print(ip='192.168.1.123', [img, img, img])
+    data = rasterprynt.prynt(ip='192.168.1.123', [img, img, img])